getzep/zep/README.md

 - **Vector search** over memories, with messages automatically embedded on creation.
 - **Auto-token counting** of memories and summaries, allowing finer-grained control over prompt assembly.
 - **Python** and **JavaScript** SDKs.

-Coming (very) soon:
 - Langchain `memory` and `retriever` support.
-- Support for other conversational and agentic AI frameworks.

 ## Quick Start